MuhammadMuneeb007/Identifying-genes-associated-with-30-phenotypes-using-machine-deep-learning-/Table1.md

 This table shows the phenotype in our data and the corresponding GWAS catalog accession ID that we used to download the SNPs and genes associated with a particular phenotype.
+Each phenotype has multiple associations, and we considered a single association file with a high name resemblance with a specific phenotype.

 |    | Phenotypes                        | GWAS Association ID   |